Salone del Mobile: all you need to know about Milan Design Week

 Agglomerati by Australian furniture maker Fred Ganim at Alcova.

 Curators Joseph Grima and Valentina Ciuffi launched group show Alcova in 2019.
-Every year, since the project has taken over a dilapidated building somewhere in Milan, and with very little intervention the pair staged an exhibition that takes people out of their comfort zone and into unexpected (Milanese) territories.
-The 2021 edition of Alcova is going to take place just west of Milan’s centre (via Simone Saint Bon), in a cluster of buildings immersed into an urban park including a nunnery (pictured above) and an industrial laundry.
-The raw spaces serving as backdrop to the exhibitions allow visitors to discover design with a novel approach, and the exhibitions feature an array of independent talent, not to be missed.
+Every year, since the project has taken over a dilapidated building somewhere in (our outside) Milan, and with very little intervention the pair staged an exhibition that takes people out of their comfort zone and into unexpected territories.
+The raw spaces serve as backdrop to the exhibitions allow visitors to discover design with a novel approach, and the exhibitions feature an array of independent talent, not to be missed.

 Caretto/Spagna at Assab One.